-A3419-13.
-Some lLaws and regulations may stipulate a period within which reports are to be made.
+A34-1.
+Laws and regulations may stipulate a period within which reports are to be made.
 If the auditor becomes aware of a suspected or actual non-compliance with laws and regulations which gives rise to a statutory duty to report, the auditor complies with any such stipulated periods for reporting.
-Ordinarily the auditor makes a report to anthe appropriate authority outside the entity as soon as practicable.
+Ordinarily the auditor makes a report to an appropriate authority outside the entity as soon as practicable.

 Reporting to Authorities of Public Interest Entities (Ref: Para.
-298R-1)
+29R-1)

-- A3419-213.
-The disclosure in good faith to the authorities responsible for investigating such irregularities, by the auditor, of any irregularities referred to in paragraph 298R-1 shall not constitute a breach of any contractual or legal restriction on disclosure of information in accordance with the Audit Regulation.^{18d} - A3419-314.
-The auditor considers whether to take further action when the entity investigates the matter referred to in paragraph 232R-1 but where the measures taken by management or those charged with governance, in the auditor's professional judgement, were not appropriate to deal with the irregularities identified or would fail to prevent future occurrences.
+- A34-2.
+The disclosure in good faith to the authorities responsible for investigating such irregularities, by the auditor, of any irregularities referred to in paragraph 29R-1 shall not constitute a breach of any contractual or legal restriction on disclosure of information in accordance with the Audit Regulation.^{18d} - A34-3.
+The auditor considers whether to take further action when the entity investigates the matter referred to in paragraph 23R-1 but where the measures taken by management or those charged with governance, in the auditor's professional judgement, were not appropriate to deal with the irregularities identified or would fail to prevent future occurrences.

 Documentation (Ref: Para.
-3029)
+30)

-- A3521.
-The auditor's documentation of findings regarding identified or suspected noncompliance with laws and regulations may include, for example: - Copies of records or documents.
+- A35.
+The auditor's documentation of findings regarding identified or suspected noncompliance with laws and regulations may include, for example: - Copies of records or documents. - Minutes of discussions held with management, those charged with governance or parties outside the entity. - A36.
+Law, regulation or relevant ethical requirements may also set out additional documentation requirements regarding identified or suspected non-compliance with laws and regulations.19

-^{18d} Article 7 of Regulation (EU) No 537/2014 of the European Parliament and of the Council of 16 April 2014.
+Article 7 of Regulation (EU) No 537/2014 of the European Parliament and of the Council of 16 April 2014.